Technology Adoption Theories and Models Examples

 However, In 1989, Fred D. Davis, Richard P. Bagozzi, and Paul R. Warshaw presented the technology acceptance model in the research paper "User Acceptance of Computer Technology: A Comparison of Two Theoretical Models," published by the Institute for Operations Research and the Management Sciences (INFORMS) located in Maryland, USA.

 Fred D. Davis is a University of Michigan School of Business Administration professor.
 His research interests include user acceptance of technology, technology support to make decisions, and motivational factors of computer acceptance.
-TAM model was certainly derivated from the adoption Theory of Reasoned Action (TRA), which describes the factors that stimulate people to change human behavior.
+TAM model was certainly derived from the adoption Theory of Reasoned Action (TRA), which describes the factors that stimulate people to change human behavior.
 It has also been designated as the most cited model in the field of information and communication technology(ICT).
 The technology acceptance model(TAM) is undoubtedly one of the most significant technology adoption models.

 Final Version of Technology Acceptance Model